alankrantas/wasm_experiments/go-wasm/README.md

 ```

 Make sure the project is using the correct version of ```wasm_exec.js``` copied from ```Go/misc/wasm``` in your system.

+The covid package cannot be compiled into TinyGo wasm since ```http```-related packages are not yet supported by TinyGo 0.19.0.

 ### Run server